kurtisnelson/presentations/storing-app-data/slides.md

 # Supports Configurations

-When opening a namespace, an optional configuration can be passed.
+## When opening a namespace, an optional configuration can be passed.

-Currently `NamespaceConfig` works like an enum, but can be turned into a builder pattern as features are added.
+## Used to place on disk

-When combined with a "namespace", it refers to a specific folder on disk.
+^ Currently `NamespaceConfig` works like an enum, but can be turned into a builder pattern as features are added.

 ---